tditshwe/Sim-wizard/Angular-sim-wizard/README.md

-# AngularJS Phone Catalog Tutorial Application
+# Sim Wizard

 ## Overview

-This application takes the developer through the process of building a web-application using AngularJS.
-The application is loosely based on the **Google Phone Gallery**, which no longer exists.
+This application demonstrates a web-application Wizard using AngularJS.
+The application also make restful requests to the Web Api implemented using ASP.Net Web APi 2 framework.
-Here is a historical reference: [Google Phone Gallery on WayBack][google-phone-gallery]

-Each tagged commit is a separate lesson teaching a single aspect of the framework.

-The full tutorial can be found at https://docs.angularjs.org/tutorial.

 ## Prerequisites

-### Git

-- A good place to learn about setting up git is [here][git-setup].
-- You can find documentation and download git [here][git-home].

 ### Node.js and Tools

-- Get [Node.js][node].
-- Install the tool dependencies: `npm install`
+###Visual Studio Code

+###Dot Net Core Framework

 ## Workings of the Application